Measure Approach Distance

 Introduction to Measuring Approach Distance

-There is a wide variation in the degree of forwarding movement (toward the pitcher) during the approach phase.
+There is a wide variation in the degree of forward head and torso movement (toward the pitcher) during the stride and approach phase.
 Most High-Level hitters’ approach is somewhere in a broad range of four to eighteen inches.
 One way to gauge and track the degree of momentum into the swing is to measure torso travel distance.

 Use the following method to measure approach distance: